IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 * The user provides configuration and settings within a CR, and then the operator translates the configuration into low-level actions, based on the logic defined in the operator's custom controller logic.
-* Operator intoduce new object types through its custom resource definition.
-These objects can be handeled by the Kubernetes API just like native Kubernetes objects, including interaction via `kubectl` and inclusion in role-based access control policies.
+* Operator introduce new object types through its custom resource definition.
+These objects can be handled by the Kubernetes API just like native Kubernetes objects, including interaction via `kubectl` and inclusion in role-based access control policies.